kjswartz/clark/README.md

 # clark
-go app for installing slash commands and templates in repos
+simpole go app for installing slash commands and templates in repos through a pull request.